kmarkley/Indigo-Timed-Devices/README.md

 The obvious use is battery-powered devices like sensors.
 Unlike the other device types, these will react to heartbeats even if none of device's states have changed value.

+#### Running Timer devices

+These devices track how long a single device or variable has been ***running*** and calculated accumulated ON times over various time periods.

+Once configured, these devices are just ON or OFF to reflect whether or not some other device or variable is ON or OFF.

 ## Plugin configuration

 * **Show Timer**